 It was perfectly liveable, but quite draughty.
 The sitting room, which faces north, was always particularly cold and unappealing.
 Although it has great bones, it is not a large house, just two rooms deep, and it felt quite poky.

 I am really interested in design, but I rarely seek out the name of a designer.
 However, I saw a house featured in Homes & Gardens and was so taken with its easy elegance that I decided to look Stephanie up.
 It turned out she was based in Salisbury, which is just forty minutes away, so it was all very serendipitous.

 The arched area was originally a narrow corridor that led to the front door.
 Designer Stephanie Dunning took down most of the wall to open up the sitting room and improve the flow of the space.

 The south-facing kitchen is one of the couple's favourite rooms.
 ‘My husband and I are both poets and we like to sit at the table and write.
 It is particularly lovely in the summer, as the sun warms the room all day long.’

 The previous, poorly laid-out scheme has been replaced with this well-considered arrangement of bespoke cabinets and central island unit.
 Stephanie's decision to use a glamorous combination of pink, copper and gold warms and offsets the dark-grey stone worktops.

 As part of Stephanie's reorganisation of the basement, the space beneath the stairs is used as a practical and stylish open boot room.

 Stephanie's husband is also her project manager.
 His own company makes all the joinery for her schemes, including the elegant built-in cupboards and island seen here.

-'The blue-grey colour of our bedroom walls is beautiful,' says the owner.
+'The blue-grey color of our bedroom walls is beautiful,' says the owner.
 It also ensures the oil painting by a Russian artist, depicting the interior of a dacha, is even more striking.